scarletstudio/scarletstudio.github.io/_blog/guide-roles.md

 In each row, keep track of the status and the date that you reached that status.
 Here are the options for status:

 - **Saved**: You added this organization and role to your list
+- **Supporter**: You have not applied because you plan to meet with a supporter who works there
 - **Applied**: You submitted your application
 - **Reminded**: You have not heard back, so you asked for an update on your application
 - **Rejected**: The organization informed you that they will not move forward with your application